ultrafunkamsterdam/nodriver/docs/_build/markdown/nodriver/cdp/emulation.md

 ### set_pressure_state_override(source, state)

+TODO: OBSOLETE: To remove when setPressureDataOverride is merged.
 Provides a given pressure state that will be processed and eventually be delivered to PressureObserver users. `source` must have been previously overridden by setPressureSourceOverrideEnabled.